Fonemine/documentation/mf_api.md

 ### Update Action

-The `update` action updates one or more fields in the object with the given ID in the given table.
+The `update` action updates one or more fields in the object with the given ID.

 #### Request

-* `table`: *(required)* The name of the MobileForce table to read or update.
+* `object`: *(required)* The name of the MobileForce object to read or update.
 * `action`: *(required)* Must be `update`.
 * `id`: *(required)* The ID of the object to update.
 * `d_<field-name>`: Value of the field to update in object.
 One can specify multiple